StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 {{% note %}}

-If you read the correct (second) interpretation and think something along the lines of "How is it at all fair for people to be judged by a Law they were never even informed of?", remember that just before this (Romans 1:18ff.), Paul had just spent time talking about how no one at all is has any excuse.
+If you read the correct (second) interpretation and think something along the lines of "How is it at all fair for people to be judged by a Law they were never even informed of?", remember that just before this (Romans 1:18ff.), Paul had just spent time talking about how no one at all has any excuse.
 None, whatsoever.

 In short, if a person rejects natural revelation, what's the point in giving them more (here, the Law)?
 They already made their choice.

-We'll circle back to this pervious text of Romans 1:18ff. once again in a bit, to make much the same point again.
+We'll circle back to this previous text of Romans 1:18ff. in a bit, to make much the same point again.
+The connection bears repeating, for it really is central to the correct interpretation of these verses here in Romans 2:12-16.

 {{% /note %}}